Building Linear Agents

 Adding Your Own Functionality

-The core of the agent is in src/actors/issue-agent.ts
+The core of the agent is in src/actors/issue-agent.ts.
+You can customize:

 Event Handlers: Modify actions for different Linear events: